Getting started with a performance test of 5 concurrent robots emulating real users.

 The number of iterations is automatically calculated.
 You can change this if you don’t enforce steady-state time.

 If have any CSV files in your script, it will show up in this section.
-Choose how you want AppLoader to use (For example for usernames, use “Fixed row per User”.)
+Choose how you want AppLoader to use (For example for usernames in a Login scenario, use “Fixed row per User”.)

 Hover over “Access Rule” for more explanation or see AppLoader User Guide.